hemisemidemipresent/cyberquincy/parser/README.md

 }
 ```

 `parse()` does the actual parsing, though it usually calls upon the `this.delegateParser`.
 A delegate parser is a tool you can use to take advantage of existing parsers so your new parser doesn't have to do too much work.
-For example, a cash parser is just a number that can take in commas to separate thousands places and a `$` beforehand to distinguish it from round numbers, combo #s and other ambiguous arguments.
-This extra bit of work happens in the `transformArgument` function in the above case of `CashParser`.
+For example, a cash parser is just a number that can take in commas to separate thousands places and a `$` beforehand to allow the user to be most explicit.
+By utilizing the number parser, you don't have to worry about the user entering `abcd` because the `NumberParser` will throw an error for you.
+In the above example, the cash value is stripped of commas and a preceding dollar sign (achieved in the method `transformArgument`) before it's passed to be validated by the delegate `NumberParser`.

 <a name="simplified"></a>

-#### The Above in Simpler Terms
+### The Above in Simpler Terms

 So you know how commands can take a long list of arguments?
 It's in the array `args`.
 The parser basically helps to parse all that raw user input.